Near East: Other regional systems

 The United Nations formulates multiple regional divisions as is convenient for its various operations.
 But few of them include a Near East, and that poorly defined.
 UNICEF recognizes the "Middle East and North Africa" region, where the Middle East is bounded by the Red Sea on the west and includes Iran on the east.
 UNESCO recognizes neither a Near East nor a Middle East, dividing the countries instead among three regions: Arab States, Asia and the Pacific, and Africa.
 Its division "does not forcibly reflect geography" but "refers to the execution of regional activities."
-The United Nations Statistics Division defines Western Asia to contain the countries included elsewhere in the Middle East.
+The United Nations Statistics Division defines West Asia to contain the countries included elsewhere in the Middle East.
 Its total area extends further into Central Asia than that of most agencies.

-The Directorate of Intelligence, one of four directorates into which the U.S. Central Intelligence Agency (CIA) is divided, includes the Office of Near Eastern and South Asian Analysis (NESA).
+The Directorate of Intelligence, one of four directorates into which the US Central Intelligence Agency (CIA) is divided, includes the Office of Near Eastern and South Asian Analysis (NESA).
 Its duties are defined as "support on Middle Eastern and North African countries, as well as on the South Asian nations of India, Pakistan, and Afghanistan."
 The combined range of countries is in fact the same as the State Department's Near East, but the names do not correspond.
 The Near East of the NESA is the same as the Middle East defined in the CIA-published on-line resource, The World Factbook.
 Its list of countries is limited by the Red Sea, comprises the entire eastern coast of the Mediterranean, including Israel, Turkey, the small nations of the Caucasus, Iran and the states of the Arabian Peninsula.

-The U.S. Agency for International Development (USAID), an independent agency under the Department of State established in place of the Marshall Plan for the purpose of determining and distributing foreign aid, does not use the term Near East.
+The US Agency for International Development (USAID), an independent agency under the Department of State established in place of the Marshall Plan for the purpose of determining and distributing foreign aid, does not use the term Near East.
 Its definition of Middle East corresponds to that of the State Department, which officially prefers the term Near East.

 The Foreign and Commonwealth Office of United Kingdom recognises a Middle East and North Africa region, but not a Near East.
 Their original Middle East consumed the Near East as far as the Red Sea, ceded India to the Asia and Oceania region, and went into partnership with North Africa as far as the Atlantic.

 The Ministry of Foreign Affairs of the Hellenic Republic conducts "bilateral relationships" with the countries of the "Mediterranean – Middle East Region" but has formulated no Near East Region.
 The Ministry of Foreign Affairs of the Republic of Turkey also does not use the term Near East.
 Its regions include the Middle East, the Balkans and others.